Substantial photon model

 C/kg.

-If we substitute the charge and mass of the praon instead of and ,
+If we substitute the charge and mass of the praon instead of

-we can estimate the Lorentz factor for the photon: .
-The highest value of the photon is expected in the hydrogen-like
+estimate the Lorentz factor for the photon:

-atom influence the praons of the emerging photon and transfer their energy to them.
+fields of the atom influence the praons of the emerging photon and transfer

 The calculation shows that ratio of the fluxes of gravitational and